Tomb of Sargeras Healer Trinkets

 - Numbers wise:

 Honestly I’m a little sick of stat sticks at this point of the expansion since they tend to almost always be the strongest option, and this tier is looking like no exception.
-While static stat sticks are often better than proc-based options like this one, the easy availability of the Chalice at a high ilvl will make this a raiding staple so long as Haste is a reasonable or better stat for you.
+While static stat sticks are often better than proc-based options like this one, the easy availability of the Chalice at a high ilvl will make this a raiding staple so long as whatever proc you get during your raid time is a reasonable or better stat for you.

 Sea Star of the Depthmother